 - 1 large yellow onion, sliced and separated into rings

 - 15 small garlic cloves, peeled

 - 2 cups unsalted chicken broth (472 ml)

 - 10 pound spiral ham

 - Curly parsley, for garnish

 - Move the oven rack to the lowest position in the oven, this will allow it to be in the center of the oven.
 Preheat the oven to 275 F, and remove the packaging from the meat.

-- Melt the butter in a small skillet over medium high heat and saute the onion until soft while stirring occasionally.
+- Heat the oil in a small skillet over medium high heat and saute the onion until soft while stirring occasionally.
 Add the garlic cloves and saute for two minutes, stirring constantly.
 Transfer the onion and garlic to the roasting pan and add the fresh thyme sprigs and the bay leaf.

 - Deglaze the skillet with 1/4 cup of unsalted chicken broth.
 Scrape the browned bits off the bottom of the skillet with a wooden turner or spoon.
 Pour the liquid from the skillet into the roasting pan, then pour the rest of the chicken broth into the roasting pan.